pasrom/corona-widget-at/README.md

 # Setup
 * Enable the location service for the scriptable app, if you want to use automatic displaying of the current incident you are located.
-* If you like to specify your own disctricts or states, for example add following widget parameters: `204,KFL;312;706;8,Vbg.` for Klagenfurt Land (shown as `KFL`), Korneuburg, Landeck and the state Vorarlberg shown as `Vbg.`.
+* If you like to specify your own disctricts or states, for example add following widget parameters: `804,FK;803,DO;8,Vbg.` for Dornbirn (shown as `DO`), Felkirch (shown as `FK`) and the state Vorarlberg shown as `Vbg.`.
 The 3-digit GKZ can be found in the third row of https://covid19-dashboard.ages.at/data/CovidFaelle_Timeline_GKZ.csv.
 The state ID can be found here: https://covid19-dashboard.ages.at/data/CovidFaelle_Timeline.csv.

 # Data Sources
 https://covid19-dashboard.ages.at